araa47/CryptoChatBot/README.md

 ## Introduction

 The program is a simple program that leverages the power of Dialogflow for natural language processing and understanding.
+It currently only leverages Dialogflow's ability to do NLU (Natural Language Understanding).

 ## Archietecture